 There are lots of other restaurants...I just haven't tried them all so check out Yelp for more reviews.

 YMCA Snow Mountain Ranch offers a huge variety of year-round activities!
 They have miles of hiking and nordic ski trails, winter dog sledding, sleigh rides, summer tubing hill and winter sledding hill, indoor climbing wall, roller skating, miniature golf, ice skating, archery in the summer, zip lines in the summer and much more!
 Most activities require a day pass.
-My kids love the craft shop--They have a huge variety of crafts including pottery that you can paint and then they'll fire it (it's really reasonable too).
+My kids love the craft shop--They have a huge variety of crafts including pottery that you can paint and then they'll fire it (it's really reasonable too; no day pass is required for this).
 Check out https://snowmountainranch.org/ for more details.
 This is also where Sombrero Stables is located.
 They are a great option for horseback riding.
 Learn more at http://www.sombrero.com

 Like to offroad?
 Explore the vast terrain in Winter Parks Arapahoe National Forest with our Continental Divide Tour.
 We depart from our convenient location in Winter Park and ride 15 miles up the historic Corona Pass road to the Continental Divide and Corona Pass at nearly 12,000ft in elevation.
 Check out https://www.grandadventures.com/ for more details.